‘She was a beautiful person’: NJ kindergarten teacher found dead in shallow grave

 Hernandez taught kindergarten at BelovED Community Charter School.
 The school closed on Wednesday.
 Grief counselors were on hand on Tuesday when the school reopened.

-The school community was Hernandez’ family.
+The school community was Hernandez’s family.
 Two of her children attend the school.

 “She was a really good teacher,” the cousin said.
 “She was a really good mother.
 She was kind.”